mantrajsframework/mantrad/docs/05-mantra-component-definition.md

 }
 ```

+"Mantra" is an object created by the framework in all its interactions with the components.
+This object represents the core Mantra API and it is used by the components to interact with the framework and with other components.

-In the following sections are described when these methods are called by Mantra bootstrap process.
+In the following sections are described when these methods are called by Mantra bootstrap process and their purposes.

 # Start methods

-## onStart
+## onStart (optional)

 This method is called by Mantra when the application starts.

-It is used by the component to register its hooks and perform some specific component tasks.
+It is used by the component to register its *hooks* and perform some specific component tasks.

+In Mantra context, a *hook* is a definition of an asset that a component implements (APIs, gets, posts, middlewares and the like).
+As we'll see along this documentation, components assets can be defined registering these *hooks* of by definition in files.

 Mantra don't call this method for each component in any specific order.

+onStart is called once when the application is started.

 ## onStop (optional)